nathanlong/buildout-exercise/README.md

-# Viget Front-End Developer Buildout Exercise
+# Front-End Developer Buildout Exercise

 The purpose of this challenge is to evaluate your combined knowledge of markup (HTML), styling (CSS), and behavior (JavaScript) — the core skills for every front-end developer!